 The short answers are “No. And a big difference.”

-Native plants bring beauty to the landscape and provide important food and shelter for beneficial insects, songbirds and wildlife.
-On top of that, a well-chosen assortment of natives plants requires no fertilizer, is relatively disease free, and once established, requires no watering except in extreme drought.
+A well-chosen assortment of natives plants requires no fertilizer.
+They are relatively disease free and once established, require no watering except in extreme drought.

 With a little planning, a small plot of earth can play a big role in sustaining a healthy ecosystem.
-Native plantings will delight and entertain as they provide visual evidence of their environmental benefit: birds eating berries and gathering nesting material, butterflies flitting from plant to plant sipping nectar, and insects nibbling on the leaves.
+Native plantings will delight and entertain you.
+They provide visual evidence of their environmental benefit: birds eating berries and gathering nesting material, butterflies flitting from plant to plant sipping nectar, and insects nibbling on the leaves.

 If all this is too much of a science lesson for you, no worries.
 Enjoy all that a native garden has to offer and watch birds, butterflies and blooms unfold season by season.
 Add a native plant or two, and let the show begin.